robertwayne/dpymenus/README.md

 The buttons here are unicode, but you can use any Discord Emoji object.
 See the [Reaction Buttons](#reaction-buttons) section for more details.

+### Paginated Menus
+In addition to standard button menus, if you instead prefer a simpler interface where pages do not need to store custom user state data and buttons only point to linear pages, the `PaginatedMenu` is a great option.

+    from dpymenus import PaginatedMenu
+    menu3 = PaginatedMenu(ctx)

+Unlike a `ButtonMenu`, we should not add any callbacks to our pages.
+We can utilize some pre-built embed objects like such:

+    e1 = discord.Embed(title='Page 1, description='Follow the arrows!')
+    e2 = discord.Embed(title='Page 2', description='Follow the arrows!')
+    e3 = discord.Embed(title='Page 3', description='Follow the arrows!')

+    menu3.add_pages([e1, e2, e3])

+Paginated menus use a set a generic emoji as buttons which cannot be overridden easily at the moment.
+This will be fixed in a future version.

 ### Polls
 The final type of menu you can construct is a Poll.
 Polls are slightly unique because they handle a lot of